-Mapping AFP Fonts to TrueType Fonts
+Mapping AFP Fonts to TrueType Fonts, OpenType Fonts, or TrueType Collection Fonts

-The extension is specified to differentiate from a mapping to a Type1 font.
-For the mapping to work, Afp2pdf Plus searches the "TrueTypeFont-Name-1.ttf" TrueType file within the TrueType_Directory.
-You can specify the TrueType_Directory within the configuration file as stated in the Mapping AFP Fonts to TrueType Fonts.
-If the "TrueTypeFont-Name-1.ttf" file is missing from the TrueType_Directory path, Afp2pdf Plus uses the default "Times Roman" font.
+For the mapping to work, AFP2PDF Plus searches for the exact name specified in the alias.fnt file, such as TrueTypeFont-Name.ttf, OpenTypeFont-Name.otf, or FontName@TrueTypeCollection-Name.ttc, in the folder specified by the TrueType_Directory configuration file.
+You can specify the TrueType_Directory in the configuration file as stated in the Mapping AFP Fonts to TrueType Fonts, OpenType Fonts, or TrueType Collection Fonts.
+If the specified font file is missing from the TrueType_Directory path or the font name is not valid, AFP2PDF Plus uses the default Times New Roman font.

-Afp font to TrueType font mapping in the alias.fnt file
+AFP font to TrueType font mapping in the alias.fnt file

 ;**** Requested font=font name,Font metric/AFM file name (or